 Water motion is driven by large-amplitude tsunamis that are generated along subduction zone segments as the subducting plate and overriding plate, in a cyclic manner, lock and then suddenly release and rapidly slip past one another.
 While the adjacent two plates are locked, the sea bottom is dragged downward by the steadily sinking lithospheric slab beneath.
-When the plates unlock, the sea bottom rapidly rebounds, generating a large-amplitude tsunami.
-For the cases shown in this paper, zones of subduction are placed along meridians, between latitudes of 60°N and 60°S, at longitudes of -126° and 126° in one case and -99° and 153° in the other.
+When the plates unlock, the sea bottom rapidly rebounds. generating a large-amplitude tsunami.
+For the cases shown in this paper, zones of subduction are placed along meridians, between latitudes of 60°N and 60°S, at longitudes of -126° and 126°.
 These longitudes are chosen to exploit symmetries in the grid.
 The 120° interval along each of the two meridians is divided into eight 15° segments.
 Subduction is assumed to be occurring along all of these segments at a rate of about 2 m/s at an angle of 45°.
 While the plates at the subduction zone are locked, the seafloor along each of the segments is assumed to be moving downward at a rate of about $2\sin(45^\circ)=1.4$ m/s because of the steady downward motion of the subducting lithospheric slab beneath.
-Every six minutes, one of the 16 segments is allowed to unlock and slip, allowing the bottom of the trench to rebound to its nominal, undepressed height.
-The amplitude of the rebound of the trench bottom is about $1.4 \text{ m/s} \times 16 \times 360 \text{ s} = 8060 \text{ m}$.
-This impulsive uplift of the 15° segment of trench bottom initiates a tsunami that travels across the 4000m deep ocean at a speed of about 200 m/s.
+On each time step of 240s, one of the 16 segments is allowed to unlock and slip, allowing the bottom of the trench to rebound to its nominal, undepressed height.
+The amplitude of the rebound of the trench bottom is about $1.4 \,\mathrm{m/s} \times 16 \times 240 \,\mathrm{s} = 5400 \,\mathrm{m}$ (17,716ft).
+This impulsive uplift of the 15° segment of trench bottom initiates a tsunami that travels across the 4000 m (13,123 ft) deep ocean at a speed of about 200 m/s.

-Fig. 2 displays a pair of snapshots, at times of 4.8 hours and 9.6 hours from the beginning of the calculation, of the disturbances of the water surface height generated by the successive rebounding of the ocean bottom in the subduction zone located along the meridian at 126° longitude.
+Fig. 2 displays a pair of snapshots, at times of 4.8hrs and 9.6hrs from the beginning of the calculation, of the disturbances of the water surface height generated by the successive rebounding of the ocean bottom in the subduction zone located along the meridian at 126° longitude.
 A similar train of tsunami disturbances is generated at the subduction zone located along the meridian at -126° longitude.
-In this calculation there is continent in the shape of a spherical cap to the left of the vertical black line.
+In this calculation there is continent in the shape of a spherical cap to the left of the vertical line.